django-rdf-tools/djaloha/README.rst

 Djaloha uses the same license as Django (BSD).

-Djaloha development was funded by `CREDIS <http://credis.org/>`_, FSE (European Social Fund) and Conseil Régional d'Auvergne.
+Djaloha development was funded by `CREDIS <http://credis.org/>`_, FSE (European Social Fund) and Conseil Regional d'Auvergne.